Locksmith Rekeying Services

 Rekeying usually takes only a few minutes per lock.

 Rekeying is the cheapest way to change locks.
-It costs much less than replacing them entirely and offers the same level of security.
+It costs much less than replacement and offers the same level of security.

 Maybe, but we don't advise it.
 Professionals will ensure that all locks meet security standards.
 The DIY repair isn't worth the few dollars you may save.

 Yes.
 We recommend rekeying your locks when you purchase a new home.
-You never know who has access to the property; rekeying will ensure only you have access.
+You never know who has access to the property; rekeying guarantees only you have access.

 Yes.
 We can install a master key system to give you access to your property with one key while each lock is rekeyed to a single key.